 MARK THOMAS / SCIENCE PHOTO LIBRARY MARK THOMAS / SCIENCE PHOTO LIBRARY

 Eardrum surgery.
-Image 4 of 6.
-Surgeon removing a patch of skin from behind a patient's ear to repair a perforated (torn) eardrum (tympanic membrane).
-This procedure is known as a myringoplasty.
+Image 1 of 6.
+Surgeon preparing a patient's eardrum (tympanic membrane) for surgical repair.
+This procedure, which repairs a perforated (torn) eardrum, is known as a myringoplasty.
+A patch of skin is cut from behind the ear to cover the tear in the eardrum.
 The eardrum is a very thin membrane and can easily be torn by trauma, infection, a loud noise, or the insertion of a foreign object into the ear canal.
 Perforation can reduce hearing, but surgical repair will not necessarily restore any lost hearing.
 For a sequence of images showing the operation see M572/037 to M572/042.

 Model release available.
 Property release not required.